 Project weeks at Wittenborg are an essential and unique part of the academic curriculum.
 They form the bridge between academic study, cognitive learning, personal development, and team work within group directed learning.

 Project weeks bring students into contact with “real life projects” as much as is possible, either of a research nature or a practical nature.
-In one way or another, Project Week is part of the educational structure of the BBA, MBM and MBA programmes.
+In one way or another, Project Week are part of the educational structure of the BBA, MBM and MBA programmes.

 Project Weeks - Teams and Groups